lanthale/LibRawFX/README.md

 - Sony
 - Leica

-The lib now resized the image in memory before sending it to memory (the same as the Javafx is doing for PNG/JPG).
+The lib now resized the image in memory before sending it back to data to the image class (the same as the Javafx is doing for PNG/JPG).

 ## Open topics
 - Writing of metadata back to raw files